It is likely your assessment task falls within one of the following four categories:

 Perhaps your current face to face assessment task does not have an existing viable alternative.
 An example of this is perhaps a time limited, invigilated exam.
 Opportunities exist to revise these to be undertaken as a Take Home Assessment or an alternative assessment to the exam – For more information, please read Adapting assessment for online delivery.

 Is your existing assessment a Group work task?
 Review the learning outcomes to clarify whether this is absolutely required in an alternative format.
 It might be more practical to prepare an individual task for students to undertake and submit online instead.

 Your assessment task is face to face – you need to rethink your assessment task or its timing

-Some assessment tasks may be less viable to transfer to an online medium, e.g. a performance, or other time, space or person-specific task. altLAB is currently creating advice about possible alternatives to these forms of assessments.
+Some assessment tasks may be less viable to transfer to an online medium, e.g. a performance, or other time, space or person-specific task.
+In these instances, please connect with altLAB for tailored support.

 Our Assessment Task Checklist can help you review your assessment task designs.